Advicedripping-shower

 How to fix a dripping showerhead

-If the shower head is the source of the drip, a plumber would typically try the following steps:
+If the showerhead or hose is leaking when the shower is in use, a plumber would typically try the following steps:

 • Unscrew and remove the showerhead

-If your shower is quite old, you may need to use a wrench or pliers to loosen and remove the showerhead from the shower arm.
+If your shower is quite old, you may need to use an adjustable spanner or pliers to loosen and remove the showerhead from the shower arm or hose.
 This can be due to built-up rust or calcium.

-Check the showerhead threads (the opening that connects it to the pipe from which the water flows) and the shower arm threads for damage or debris.
+Check the connection between the showerhead and the arm for damage or rust.
 Clear/clean as required.

 • Clean the showerhead